exxeleron/qXL/doc/RTD-Examples.md

 =RTD("qxlrtd",,"testRTDConnection","quote","`",     "bid","", 1)    / all instruments
 ```

-As per [RTD](RTD-API-Functions.md#rtd) documentation, the last two parameters in second call are:
+According to [RTD](RTD-API-Functions.md#rtd) documentation, the last two parameters in second call are:

 > - `topic5` [`String`] - history index; optional - only needed when `Topic3` equals back tick symbol (\`); when filling
 `Topic6` we have to have `Topic5` (can be empty)